Biography

 Experience and qualifications

-Prior to joining Aviva Investors in 1995 Renos worked for Nelson Bakewell Chartered Surveyors.
-He holds a BSc (Hons) in Urban Estate Management from University of Westminster and is a Member of the Royal Institution of Chartered Surveyors.
-Renos also holds the Investment Management Certificate.
+Before joining Aviva Investors, Renos worked for Nelson Bakewell Chartered Surveyors.
+Renos holds a BSc (Hons) in Urban Estate Management from University of Westminster and the IMC.
+He is also a member of the Royal Institution of Chartered Surveyors.

 Related profiles